—Customizing your packet

-The starter packet ships with five rules and three fees that work for most hosts.
+The starter packet ships with three rules and three fees that cover the universal claims-defensible disclosures (no smoking, no parties, max occupancy).
 You can keep them, edit them, or write your own.
 Two things matter most: each rule is plain and specific, and each fee has a clear dollar amount + unit.

 A defensible rule is short, specific, and disclosure-style.
 "No smoking" is too vague.
 "Smoking is not permitted anywhere on the property.
 A documented violation results in a $250 cleaning fee" is enforceable.